icosane/Alyssum/readme.md

 ## Tesseract models
 You can obtain Tesseract models from either [this link](https://github.com/tesseract-ocr/tessdata_fast) or [this link](https://github.com/tesseract-ocr/tessdata).
 After downloading, place them in  **AlyssumResources\tesseract\share\tessdata**.

+## GPU Acceleration
+The application will detect and utilize the CUDA device if it is available in the system.

 ## Acknowledgments
 - [QFluentWidgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets)
 - [Argos Translate](https://github.com/argosopentech/argos-translate)